-The ICF Group's Risk Management System is comprehensive and is based on three lines of defence, following European Banking Authority (hereinafter, EBA) guidelines GL44 on internal governance.
-The lines of defence are as follows:
+The ICF Group's Risk Management System is comprehensive and is based on three lines of defence, following European Banking Authority guidelines EBA/GL/2017/11 on internal governance.
+The three lines of defence model is as follows:

-- First line: This includes the chief executors and guarantors of the control environment of the ICF Group with regard to processes and matters in which a need for controls has been detected or defined. - Second line: This encompasses the functions of Internal Control and Regulatory Compliance, as well as Global Risk Control.
+- First line: This includes the chief executors and guarantors of the control environment of the ICF Group with regard to processes and matters in which a need for controls has been detected or defined. - Second line: This encompasses the functions of Internal Control and Regulatory Compliance, as well as Global Risk Management.
 These are responsible for designing and upholding the Group's risk model and verifying that it is correctly applied in all areas. - Third line: This is carried out by Internal Audit, which conducts an independent review to ensure compliance with and the effectiveness of corporate policies.

-The ICF Group establishes the general lines of the Risk Management System applicable to the consolidable group in the various risk control policies it has defined.
-Furthermore, for each type of risk several levels of responsibility are established, these being assigned to decision-making bodies and specific committees such that the responsibility for all risk is explicitly assigned.
+The ICF Group's risk control policies establish the general lines of the Risk Management System applicable to the consolidated group.
+Furthermore, for each type of risk, several levels of responsibility are established, these being assigned to decision-making bodies and specific committees such that the responsibility for all risk is explicitly assigned.